marc1981/project-2--resume/README.md

 Online Resume - Project 2 of FEND Nanodegree.
 This webpage contains my work and project experience, as well as my contact information and education.
 It includes an interactive map that marks where I have both lived and worked.
+The page itself was built using jQuery and Bootstrap for the layout.